MaximeMRF/adonisjs-jwt/README.md

 })
 ```

-`tokenExpiresIn` is the time before the token expires it can be a string or a number.
+`tokenExpiresIn` is the time before the token expires it can be a string or a number, it can be optional.

 ```typescript
 // string